atlassian/react-sweet-state/docs/advanced/container.md

 ## Containers

-By default, you are allowed to have a single Store instance, and they all live in a single global registry.
-However in large, complex applications you might want to have multiple instances of the same Store type.
-That's where `Container` component comes into play: it allows you to have multiple instances of the same Store type either globally (so still available app-wide) or just locally (only accessible to children Subscribers/hooks).
+By default, you are allowed to have a single Store instance, globally accessible.
+However, you might want to have multiple instances of the same Store type.
+That's where `Container` components come into play.
+They allow you to create multiple Store instances, making them either global (available app-wide) or local (only accessible to children Subscribers/hooks).

 ```js
 // components/counter.js